 Technically, a New York cheesecake doesn’t have a crust.
-Nevertheless, I love a graham cracker crust, and adding toasted pecans truly takes it up a notch.
+Nevertheless, I love a graham cracker crust; adding toasted pecans takes it up a notch.
 I have adapted this recipe from a recipe I found in Cuisine at Home magazine, Issue 9, June 1998.
 Feel free to leave out the crust if you are a die-hard New Yorker.
 But as I promised, you won’t taste a better cheesecake than this.
-I can say that now because, in spite of my humble and ignorant beginnings, I truly have become quite a cheesecake snob.
+I can say that now because, despite my humble and ignorant beginnings, I have become quite a cheesecake snob.

 Look, Mom, No Cracks

 The best way to achieve a creamy cheesecake that won’t crack is with the water bath method.
 What is a water bath?
-Simply put, it is the process of cooking in a large pan filled with hot water.
+Simply put, it cooks in a large pan filled with hot water.
 The water keeps the temperature perfectly regulated so your food does not overcook.
-Because cheesecakes are egg-based, the steam from the hot water bath will lift the cheesecake up slowly and evenly.
+Because cheesecakes are egg-based, the steam from the hot water bath will lift the cheesecake slowly and evenly.
 Steam baking helps prevent the cheesecake from sinking or cracking.
 Thus, you have a more evenly baked cheesecake.
-If you are a visual learner, check out this video from Little Spoon Farm to show the process I use to prepare my water bath.
+If you are a visual learner, check out this video from Little Spoon Farm to show how I prepare my water bath.

-Truthfully, I used to think the water bath method was another one of those extra steps, which just took too much time, like straining the lemon curd or shaving off the ends of the asparagus.
+Truthfully, I used to think the water bath method was another one of those extra steps that just took too much time, like straining the lemon curd or shaving off the ends of the asparagus.
 Eventually, I learned to take those extra steps and haven’t looked back.
 It wasn’t until I used the water bath method that I could finally say, “Look, mom, no cracks.”

-You can purchase a silicone cheesecake wrap that slips over the pan to prevent water leaks, but I have discovered a cool little tip that costs a lot less…a larger cake pan.
+You can purchase a silicone cheesecake wrap that slips over the pan to prevent water leaks, but I have discovered an excellent little tip that costs a lot less…a larger cake pan.
 Why didn’t I think of that?
 Walmart carries Wilton cake pans like this that are pretty inexpensive.
-Just make sure you size up and that your springform pan fits comfortably inside.
+Just ensure you size up and your springform pan fits comfortably inside.

-Coulis is simple to make using fresh or frozen berries, sugar, lemon juice, a little red wine (optional), and after straining, red currant or pomegranate jelly.
+Coulis is simple to make using fresh or frozen berries, sugar, lemon juice, a little red wine (optional), and red currant or pomegranate jelly after straining.
 The recipe makes enough to cover two cheesecakes and still has enough to drizzle on the plate for beautification purposes.
 It freezes well and is also excellent served drizzled over plain yogurt, pancakes like syrup, or even chocolate mousse.
 Just say’n.

 Assembling the Cheesecake with Coulis and Fresh Berries

 This is a fantastic job for the littles.
-Not only will you teach them how to make all things beautiful and special, but they will have ownership in what they prepare which helps them connect to what they are celebrating.
+Not only will you teach them how to make all things beautiful and special, but they will have ownership in what they prepare, which will help them connect to what they are celebrating.
 They are giving a piece of themselves as a gift.
 My children love to celebrate their siblings’ birthdays.
 This cake was for my daughter’s 21st birthday.
-Cheesecake is her favorite and my son was so excited to tell her that he decorated her cake.
+Cheesecake is her favorite, and my son was so excited to tell her that he had decorated her cake.
 It was his gift to her.